NVIDIA/warp/docs/modules/differentiability.rst

 .. image:: ../img/tape.svg

 The graph visualization shows the kernel launches as grey boxes with the ports below them indicating the input and output arguments.
-Arrays are shown as ellipses, where gray ellipses indicate arrays that do not require gradients, and green ellipses indicate arrays that do not have ``requires_grad=True``.
+Arrays are shown as ellipses, where gray ellipses indicate arrays that do not require gradients, and green ellipses indicate arrays that have ``requires_grad=True``.

 In the example above we can see that the array ``c`` does not have its ``requires_grad`` flag set, which means gradients will not be propagated through this path.